urmajesty/urmajesty.github.io/_posts/2020-03-24-finally_understanding_fetch_and_promises.markdown

 First, to understand fetch I had to know a little about AJAX (Asynchronous JavaScript) .
 The short version is, that sometimes we want to do operations, and the functions that perform those operations don’t always run in order and/or sometimes they take a while to load.
 That being said, you may have a function that takes a while to load, and the other functions can’t proceed until the one before it is done.

-**AJAX Analogy Alert!** It’s kinda like the functions have to wait in a long line, at the grocery store, where every other function before it has at least 30 coupons to use.
+**AJAX Analogy Alert!** If your code is not asynchronous, it’s kinda like the functions have to wait in a long line, at the grocery store, where every other function before it has at least 30 coupons to use.

 ![](https://i.imgur.com/02a6qXs.gif)